asquelt/cmw/docs/q0001_testing.md

 # TODOs

 * avoid cheating
+ * just use hints if you get stuck ;)
- * everything is stored server-side and available for inspection
+ * scoreboard is stored server-side and available for inspection

 # Bonus